Making different work

 Changing: The rules of the game.

 As in life, all games have written and unwritten rules.
 Whenever the game of football is played outside of the official context the rules shift towards the unwritten.
 On each field players improvise and change the rules according to the situation, sparking creativity.
-For Nike we created a concrete street football inspired foosball game that challenges players to follow many of the unwritten rules and to be creative.
+For Nike I created a concrete street football inspired foosball game that challenges players to follow many of the unwritten rules and to be creative.

 Output: A concrete street football foosball game, initially for the Nike AirMax 90 anniversary exhibition, but also displayed in other locations.